 Score: 4.7 / 5

 The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random ExpressVPN servers at different times of the day to more accurately evaluate their performances.
+We tested random ExpressVPN servers in the US and Germany at different times of the day to more accurately evaluate their performances.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending).

-When the test was conducted, ExpressVPN clocked a download speed of 162.1 MB/s and an upload speed of 41.5 MB/s, easily securing first place in our ranking.
+When the test was conducted, ExpressVPN clocked a download speed of 175 MB/s and an upload speed of 42 MB/s, taking fourth place in our ranking.